serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 }
 ```

-There are two main reasons to change the default setting:
+There are a few reasons to change the default setting:

 1. **Scenario tests**: when consecutive `test` cases depend on each other.
 While generally considered an anti-pattern, it can be useful when the set up for the test group is very expensive.
 In this case `rollbackDatabase` can be set to `RollbackDatabase.afterAll` to ensure that the database state persists between `test` cases.
 At the end of the `withServerpod` scope, all database changes will be rolled back.